-of certain changes in auction design and information structure on similar outcomes.
-Within our data, we estimate the 90^{th} - 10^{th} percentile difference in residual prices to correspond to the effect of a difference of 1,136 miles between two otherwise identical cars.24
+Another way to benchmark the results is to compare our estimated effects with the impact of changes in other relevant variables in our data, as well as with results from related studies that estimate the effects of certain changes in auction design and information structure on similar outcomes.
+Within our data, we estimate the 90th-10th percentile difference in residual prices to correspond to the effect of a difference of 1,136 miles between two otherwise identical cars.28

 As for related studies, Tadelis and Zettelmeyer (2011) estimate the impact of randomly providing additional information about car quality from a reputable source in a wholesale car auction.
-They find that additional information translates into a 6.3 percentage point increase in probability of sale and a \$236 increase in average price.
+They find that additional information translates into a 6.3 percentage point increase in probability of sale and a \$237 increase in average price.
 These effects are slightly bigger than those we estimate to be the difference in average probability of sale and price obtained by an auctioneer at the 10th and at the 90th percentile.
-Coey, Larsen and Sweeney (2013), using similar wholesale car auction data, find that excluding a lastminute, high-value bidder, which can occur due to computer lag, results in a 6.6% decrease in the probability of sale, again slightly larger than but similar in size to the effects we find.
 Similar impacts have been found from changes in relevant economic and financial conditions at a more aggregate level; Hortaçsu, Matvos, Syverson, and Venkataraman (2013) show that a 1000-point increase in the CDS spread for an auto manufacturer is associated with a drop in average prices for that manufacturer's used cars at auctions of \$68.

-An important theoretical benchmark from the auction design literature to which our results can be compared comes from Bulow and Klemperer (1996), who demonstrate that the participation of one additional random bidder increases seller revenue more than an optimal reserve price would.
-Coey, Larsen, and Sweeney (2013) present a method for calculating the effect of adding a random bidder on final prices and find that this effect is at most \$160.25 This implies that the effect we find of moving from the 10th percentile to the 90th percentile auctioneer captures a substantial portion of the effect of increasing competition at auctions, and, in turn, a substantial portion of the effect on seller revenue which would come from designing the auction optimally.
+In addition to the above benchmarks, it is interesting to ask how important a good auctioneer is relative to the importance of optimal auction design.
+Optimal auction design has received a considerable amount of attention in both the theoretical and empirical literature, yet using a good auctioneer may be just as important for increasing seller revenue as is an optimal reserve price.
+Bulow and Klemperer (1996) demonstrated that the participation of one additional, random bidder increases seller revenue more than an optimal reserve price would.
+Coey, Larsen, and Sweeney (2014) present a method for calculating an upper bound for the causal effect of including an additional, random bidder on final prices and find that this effect is bounded above by \$200 at wholesale used-car auctions.29 This implies that the effect we find of moving from the 10th percentile to the 90th percentile auctioneer captures a substantial portion of the improvement in seller revenue which would come using an optimal reserve price.